andreamartz/sb-20-currency-converter/conceptual.md

 - What is a unit test?

+    A unit test tests a small piece of functionality in isolation from other pieces of functionality.
+For example, a unit test might verify that the value returned from a function is what we expect it to be, given specific arguments.

 - What is an integration test?

 - What is the role of web application framework, like Flask?